-The Indigo Book: A Manual of Legal Citation is the preferred resource for Bluebook legal citation at Rasmussen College.
+The Indigo Book: A Manual of Legal Citation is the preferred resource for Bluebook legal citation at Rasmussen University.
 The Indigo Book is an open and compatible implementation of a Uniform System of Citation.

 Why is it Called Bluebooking?

 For many years, the authoritative reference work on “legal citation” was a manual written and published by a small group of law reviews.
 Known by the color of its cover, The Bluebook was the codification of professional norms that introduced generations of law students to “legal citation.”
 So completely do many academics, lawyers, and judges identify the process with that book they may refer to putting citations in proper form as “Bluebooking” or ask a law student or graduate whether she knows how to “Bluebook.”
 For this and more information on the history of Bluebooking, refer to "Introduction to Basic Legal Citation" by Peter W. Martin.
 Peter W. Martin, Introduction to Basic Legal Citation, (2017), https://www.law.cornell.edu/citation/